OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [IntersectGeoLayer](IntersectGeoLayer/IntersectGeoLayer) - intersects a GeoLayer by another GeoLayer
 * [MergeGeoLayers](MergeGeoLayers/MergeGeoLayers) - merge multiple GeoLayers into one GeoLayer
 * [ReadGeoLayerFromDelimitedFile](ReadGeoLayerFromDelimitedFile/ReadGeoLayerFromDelimitedFile) - read a GeoLayer from a file in delimited file format
+* [ReadGeoLayerFromFGDB](ReadGeoLayerFromFGDB/ReadGeoLayerFromFGDB) - read a single GeoLayer from a file geodatabase
 * [ReadGeoLayerFromGeoJSON](ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON) - read a GeoLayer from a file in GeoJSON format
 * [ReadGeoLayerFromShapefile](ReadGeoLayerFromShapefile/ReadGeoLayerFromShapefile) - read a GeoLayer from a file in Shapefile format
-* [ReadGeoLayersFromFGDB](ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB) - read GeoLayers from a file geodatabase
+* [ReadGeoLayersFromFGDB](ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB) - read one or more GeoLayers from a file geodatabase
 * [ReadGeoLayersFromFolder](ReadGeoLayersFromFolder/ReadGeoLayersFromFolder) - read GeoLayers from a folder
 * [RemoveGeoLayerAttributes](RemoveGeoLayerAttributes/RemoveGeoLayerAttributes) - remove one or more attributes from a GeoLayer
 * [RenameGeoLayerAttribute](RenameGeoLayerAttribute/RenameGeoLayerAttribute) - rename a GeoLayer's attribute